-Student-Athlete Support Services (SASS) helps student-athletes reach their full potential.
-Its mission is to provide each student-athlete with guidance, resources and support that will enhance their development both academically and personally.
-This is accomplished within a proactive, success-driven environment which delivers quality academic services and diverse programming.
+Student-Athlete Support Services (SASS) provides each student-athlete with guidance, resources and support that will enhance their development both academically and personally.
+This is accomplished within a proactive success driven environment that delivers quality academic services and diverse programming.